Abishakm1507/BharatIntern/README.md

   <li> <b>MongoDB:</b> For storing data in database </li>
 </ul>
 <h2> About </h2>
-This repository contains the tasks, projects, and progress related to my Full-Stack Internship at Bharat Intern.
+This repository contains the tasks, projects, and progress related to my Full-Stack development Internship at Bharat Intern.
 Here, you can find details about the projects I'll be working on, the skills I'll be learning, and my journey throughout the internship.

 Feel free to explore the tasks and documents linked above to get a better understanding of the internship's scope and my contributions.
 ## Contact ##